OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

 The script may take a while to complete if you have a slow connection or if you are processing a lot of scans.
-If you're processing many scans, it's best that you run this on a computer that's connected to the internet using a wired connection.
+If you're processing many scans, it's best that you run this on a computer that's connected using a wired connection.